Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Introduction

 Our goal is to equip potential new users of informed machine learning with established and successful methods.
 As we intend to survey a broad spectrum of methods in this field, we cannot describe all methodical details and we do not claim to have covered all available research papers.
 We rather aim to analyze and describe common grounds as well as the diversity of approaches in order to identify the main research directions in informed machine learning.

-In Section~\ref{sec:related-work}, we begin with a brief historical account.
-In Section~\ref{sec:concept}, we then formalize our concept of \textit{informed machine learning} and define our notion of knowledge and its integration into machine learning.
-Section~\ref{sec:taxonomy} introduces the taxonomy we distilled from surveying a large number of research papers.
-In Section~\ref{sec:subfields}, we present the core of our survey by describing the methods for the integration of knowledge into machine learning classified according to the taxonomy and in particular structured along the knowledge representation.
-Finally, we conclude in Section~\ref{sec:conclusion} with a discussion and a summary of our findings.
+In Section~\ref{sec:concept}, we begin with a formulation of our concept for \textit{informed machine learning}.
+In Section~\ref{sec:classification}, we describe how we classified the approaches in terms of our applied surveying methodology and our obtained key insights.
+Section~\ref{sec:taxonomy} presents the taxonomy and its elements that we distilled from surveying a large number of research papers.
+In Section~\ref{sec:subfields}, we describe the approaches for the integration of knowledge into machine learning classified according to the taxonomy in more detail.
+After brief historical account in Section~\ref{sec:background}, we finally discuss future directions in Section~\ref{sec:discussion} and conclude in Section~\ref{sec:conclusion}.